 This article, with discussing briefly the cause of these challenges to making wealth through farming, how to overcome the challenges and set yourself on the path to being a successful farmer.

 But colonizers are not the only ones to blame.
-Incompetent and very corrupt leaders play an even more devastating role in further undermining long-term development.
+Incompetent and corrupt leaders play an even more devastating role in further undermining long-term development.
 Nigeria is a good example of a country mismanaged for decades by corrupt leaders in both military and civilian regimes.

 Many African countries were doing fine agriculturally despite not having the right leaders.
-The people went to farms and produced enough to feed the entire population.
+The people went to farms and produced enough to feed the population.
 Here again, Nigeria is a good example.
 Prior to the discovery and exploitation of vast oil deposits in the country, the major occupation for Nigerians was farming.
 The country exported large quantities of various cash crops to other countries and the economy grew steadily.

 A lot of people even when given the capital today will prefer to open some retail shop and be sitting in one place than open a farm far from home.
 We have come to consider farming as a poor man’s occupation and a very difficult task – one reserved for the uneducated.
 Most Nigerian youths look upon farming as a lowly career option.
 Consequently, our vast fertile lands lay in waste while we pay exorbitant prices for food.

 The second challenge of farming in Nigeria is the knowledge to do it effectively.
 Because we grow up around village farmers or those who reside in the towns and cities, we tend to think there is nothing much to learn about farming.
 The process is only tiling or ridging where necessary, planting, weeding and harvesting.
 And it should be done in the rainy season.
 That is what most of us think.
-As such, those who engage in farming tend to overlook the need for advanced knowledge on their occupation – except maybe those in the animal field.
+As such, those who engage in farming tend to overlook the need for advanced knowledge of their occupation – except maybe those in the animal field.
 Because we pay little attention to getting acquainted with the necessary skills to maximize the yields, our effort in many cases results in low yield that serves to discourage us.

 Be willing to learn more about your occupation.
 The internet is the largest ocean of free knowledge.
 You will learn a lot about growing any type of plant by simply browsing several sources on your smartphone or laptop.
 This knowledge will help you to do the right thing and maximize yield.
 You get to learn everything from capital acquisition to best soils for particular crops, the market value of a crop, how to market and reach consumers easier, and how to manage your agricultural investments.
-Seeds for all types of crops can be purchased on the internet from many parts of the world, and ship right to your location.
+Seeds for all types of crops can be purchased on the internet from many parts of the world, and shipped to your location.
 Equipment you can use to make the farm tasks easier can also be bought from online stores around the world.
 Even chemicals and fertilizers are also available.
-In fact, you can buy anything for your farm from ebay.com
+In fact, you can buy anything for your farm from ebay.com.

 Some governments in Africa, or rather, all governments in Africa are very aware of this problem.
 For example, the Nigerian government is aware that most Nigerians are poor.
 The farmers are usually peasant farmers who can’t even produce enough to feed their immediate families let alone feed the society.
-The root cause of the inability of farmers to produce enough to feed the country is a lack of capital and knowledge on agricultural activities.
+The root cause of the inability of farmers to produce enough to feed the country is lack of capital and knowledge of agricultural activities.

 Waiting for a loan may take too long to materialize – or may not at all.
 You need to start something to help you build capital for your agricultural business.
 Start from something small – like a vegetable farm.
 Vegetables are a lot easier to produce and they sell very well.
 Also, vegetables don’t require large farmland.
-A particularly profitable vegetable in Nigeria is the common ugu that is very popular among the Igbos but has nationwide patronage.
-A very small bundle of our costs about N50, and two of the bundles won’t be enough for one person.
-All you need is to get fertile land or make it fertile by adding manure to it.
+A particularly profitable vegetable in Nigeria is the common Ugu that is very popular among the Igbos but has nationwide patronage.
+A very small bundle of Ugu costs about N50, and two of the bundles won’t be enough for one person.
+All you need is a fertile land or make it fertile by adding manure to it.
 You can get manure for free from fruit markets.

 Starting small should help you towards achieving the larger goal of becoming a successful commercial farmer.
 It will also give you some experience with farming, marketing, and managing your agri-business.
 It also places you in a better position to convince the government or other organizations for a loan.